mddazure/entra-gsa-lab/README.md

 We also want to provide SSH console access to the application's VMs to only our global secure access administrator user, again without a network connection between the user's device and the VNET.
 ## Internet access
 The lab then continues to explore Entra Internet Access, demonstrating how to control and secure internet access from user devices, again without a connection to the corporate network.
+## Remote network
+Finally a Remote network, simulated through an additional VNET, is deployed and connected to the GSA service through VPN.
+This demonstrates how clients within a private remote network can leverage Entra GSA without the need to have the GSA Client installed.
 # Prerequisites
 Most important prequisite is to have a user with *both* [Global Secure Access Administrator](https://learn.microsoft.com/en-us/entra/global-secure-access/quickstart-access-admin-center) *and* [Application Administrator](https://learn.microsoft.com/en-us/entra/global-secure-access/troubleshoot-connectors#verify-admin-is-used-to-install-the-connector) access, or Global Administrator access, to an Entra ID P1 or P2 tenant.
 GSA is not available under Entra ID Free tenants.